App version: 0.1.0

 Secured Personal Loans

 Secured personal loans, on the other hand, do require collateral.
-For example, a borrower could put up the cash in their savings account, a car, or even their home to back a personal loan.
+Collateral could be cash in a savings account, a car, or a home.
 It may be easier for borrowers with poor credit to qualify for secured loans and receive lower interest rates.

 Joint Personal Loans